jsorge/jsorge.net/Public/_posts/2020-02-14-the-time-i-stumped-the-apple-geniuses.textbundle/text.md

 If you or someone you know may happen to know how this worked I would love to know the answer!

 PS: Special thanks to the Xcoders group last night for encouraging me to post this after I told the story.
 It was a ton of fun to speculate together.
 Community is awesome 🙂

+**Update 2/15**

+After a lot of fun discussion and speculation I think [Daniel Kennett](https://twitter.com/iKenndac) has the most plausible answer: the color was encoded into the serial number!

+<blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">VQK?
+That’s a pink 2nd Gen iPod nano!
+I spent many years reverse-engineering all things iPod for an app of mine back in the day. <a href="https://t.co/Xxg3Yjxnes">pic.twitter.com/Xxg3Yjxnes</a></p>&mdash; Daniel Kennett (@iKenndac) <a href="https://twitter.com/iKenndac/status/1228422312229294086?ref_src=twsrc%5Etfw">February 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+If my memory serves correctly, when we would replace a logic board we would have precisely one opportunity to reset the serial number via a firmware reset tool.
+I don't recall what would happen if we failed to update the serial number (and that sure would be a fascinating experiment to run!).